A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Introduction

 \end{displayquote}

 Since time immemorial, humans have eaten animals.
 This act---mundane yet deeply cultural---has shaped our ethics, our rituals, and our relationship to the living world.
 Today, however, climate change, industrial farming, and shifting cultural values press us to imagine new food futures.
 Increasingly, researchers are exploring radically alternative possibilities.
-For example, the \textit{RoboFood} project \cite{RoboFoodResearch} exemplifies a broader movement where robotics and food science converge around the idea of edible robotics to reimagine what counts as food.
-Set against such innovations and imaginaries we ask: \textit{what if we could eat biohybrid robots---robots that are (partly) made from cultured tissues---instead of cows, chickens, or fish?} In this paper, we take this speculative question constructively, not to propose a technological roadmap, but to use it as a lens: a way to probe how emerging technologies might reshape human ethics, cultural identity, and the boundaries of human--robot interaction.
+For example, the ROBOFOOD project \cite{RoboFoodResearch} exemplifies a broader movement where robotics and food science converge around the idea of edible robotics to reimagine what counts as food. \zm{These shifts create new ethical and cultural tensions that invite HCI to interrogate how technological interventions might reshape long-standing food rituals and the meaning of “eating” itself.} We ask: \textit{what if we could eat biohybrid robots---robots that are (partly) made from cultured tissues---instead of cows, chickens, or fish?} In this paper, we take this speculative question constructively, not to propose a technological roadmap, but to use it as a lens: a way to probe how emerging technologies might reshape human ethics, cultural identity, and the boundaries of human--robot interaction.

 Although eating animals has been a constant throughout evolutionary epochs, successive sociotechnical revolutions have transformed this relationship.
-Technologies have taken us from hunting “wild” animals to domestication, selective breeding \cite{humanihis}, and eventually mass production.
+Technologies have taken us from hunting wild animals to domestication, selective breeding \cite{humanihis}, and eventually mass production.
 More recently, an emergent technology of cultivated or lab-grown meat has reached commercial approval.
 At present, Singapore and the USA are the only two countries that have legalized the sale of lab-grown meat for human consumption, with others likely to follow.
 For instance, the UK has approved lab-grown meat for pet food \cite{ft_lab_grown_meat_2024}, and the Netherlands permits it for tasting purposes \cite{iamsterdam_cultivated_meat_2023}.
 These developments mark the beginning of a food revolution \cite{FDA}, one that seeks to address the environmental and ethical costs of industrial meat production.